-Second edition of Santini's map of the British & French Colonies in North America, based upon D'Anville's seminal map of 1746.
+Fine example of Santini's map of the British and French Colonies in North America, based upon D'Anville's seminal map of 1746.

-The map provides a highy detailed treatment of Great Lakes and Mississippi Valley, on the eve of the American Revolution.
+The map provides a highy detailed treatment of the Great Lakes and Mississippi Valley on the eve of the American Revolution.

 Paolo Santini (1729-1793) was an Venetian engraver known especially for his religious prints and fine cartographic engravings.
 He published in Venice and may have a been a member of the clergy.
 In his maps, he largely adopted and adapted the work of his French counterparts, especially the brothers de Vaugondy.